 The department’s signature medical history courses are "Disease and Epidemics" and "History of Human Reproduction."
 We offer additional courses when available.

 Prof. Tait Keller is the History Department’s pre-health advisor and is able to discuss specific scheduling issues for history majors who are also pursuing health professions.
-He works closely with Dr. Charlie Snyder, the College’s Director of Health Professions Advising to make sure that history majors get the guidance they need.
+He works closely with Dr. Alan Jaslow, the College’s Director of Health Professions Advising to make sure that history majors get the guidance they need.
 In fact, according to one author, History majors might just make the best health care providers.

 History and Pre-Law